 Instructions

 - Simmer several hours.
-If using a whole chicken, remove the meat at this point.
+If using a whole chicken, remove the meat at this point and reserve for later.
+Save 1/2 cup of the meat for the cubes.
 Continue simmering broth all day (up to 8 hours), if desired.

-- Strain broth and remove bones, conserving all the soft veggies in a large bowl.
-Add a few chicken pieces and organ meats to bowl if available (optional).
+- Strain broth and remove bones, reserving all the soft veggies in a large bowl or jar.
+Add 1/2 cup chicken meat, plus any organ meats such as the chicken giblets to the bowl (if available).
 Reserve 1 cup of broth for later use.

 - Carefully squeeze individual garlic cloves out of the peel and into the bowl.
-Add 2 tsp. or more salt, adjusting if needed.
+Add ground sage and salt, adjusting if needed.
 Bouillon should be quite salty to taste (we are using this to add flavor to all our recipes).
-Use your personal preference here.
+I have listed 2 teaspoons, but use your personal preference here.

-- Add 1 cup of strained chicken broth to your bowl of veggies.
+- Add 1 cup of chicken broth and 1 Tablespoon schmaltz to your container of veggies and meat bits.
 Using an immersion blender, puree everything until smooth.

 Recommended Products